What-Zit-Tooya/Ad-Block/index.md

 [Ad-Block (Simplified)](https://github.com/What-Zit-Tooya/Ad-Block/raw/main/Main-Blocklist/Ad-Block-Simplified.txt) | Simplified version of my Ad-Block.
 Suitable for ad-blocking at DNS-level.
 You can use this as additional DNS filter in AdGuard for Android.
 Written also in Ad-Block syntax.
 [Ad-Block (HOSTS)](https://github.com/What-Zit-Tooya/Ad-Block/raw/main/Main-Blocklist/Ad-Block-HOSTS.txt) | HOSTS `0.0.0.0` version.
 Based of my main Ad-Block.

+# Additional Blocklist
+You can find additional blocklist on my [Ad-Block repo](https://github.com/What-Zit-Tooya/Ad-Block/tree/main/Additional-Blocklist).
+At this time, it contains `Windows Telemetry Block`, may be I will add another blocklist in the future.

 # Usage
 My main Ad-Block & Simplified version is suitable for [AdGuard for Android](https://anonym.to/?https://adguard.com/en/adguard-android/overview.html).

 Ad-Block HOSTS `0.0.0.0` version is suitable for [Blokada](https://anonym.to/?https://blokada.org/) and [personalDNSfilter](https://anonym.to/?https://www.zenz-solutions.de/personaldnsfilter-wp/).

 # Attention
-My main Ad-Block block `graph.facebook.com` , `graph.instagram.com` and another `Facebook` related ads server.
-Make sure you whitelist `Facebook` apps if you encounter any issue.
+My main Ad-Block block `graph.facebook.com` , `graph.instagram.com` and known `Facebook` related ads/tracking servers.
+Make sure you whitelist them if you encounter any issues.

 # Recommended
 For more strong protection, I recommend to use **BlahDNS**.